Sage

 and delete input, and share your work across the network.

-The following showcase presents some of Sage's capabilities, screenshots and gives you an
+The following showcase presents some of SageMath's capabilities, screenshots and gives you an

 works.
 Please refer to the